mckenziewest/math341/course_calendar.page/source.md

      Week 10
     </th>
     <td>
-     4/10 - Section 6.2 - To Infinity and Beyond
+     4/10 - Sections 6.4 and 6.5 - Consequences of FTA and Applications to Congruences
     </td>
     <td>
-     4/12 - Section 6.3 - The Fundamental Theorem of Arithmetic
+     4/12 - Section 7.5 - Fermat and Wilson's Theorems
     </td>
     <td>
      4/14 - NCUR (No Class)